 A few weeks later Lyn returns to Blood Brothers, filling in for Linda Nolan for a week at the Civic Theatre in Darlington (3rd - 7th October) and for another two weeks at the Hippodrome in Birmingham (9th - 21st October).

-Before the move, Lyn landed herself the role of Anita Powell in Holby City.
-Filming began on 4th September; the episode is screened on Tuesday, 19th December (BBC1, 8.00pm).
+Before the move to The Beehive, Lyn had landed herself the role of Anita Powell in the television series Holby City.
+Filming had began on 4th September.
+The episode is screened on Tuesday, 19th December (BBC1, 8.00pm).